 Marc A Jeuland

-Assistant Professor in the Sanford School of Public PolicyMarc Jeuland joined the faculty of the Sanford School of Public Policy at Duke University in July 2010.
-His research interests include nonmarket valuation, water and sanitation, environmental health, the planning and management of trans-boundary water resources and the impacts and economics of climate change.
+Assistant Professor in the Sanford School of Public PolicyMarc Jeuland joined the faculty of the Sanford School of Public Policy and the Duke Global Health Institute at Duke University in July 2010.
+His research interests include nonmarket valuation, water and sanitation, environmental health, energy and development, the planning and management of trans-boundary water resources and the impacts and economics of climate change.

 Jeuland's recent research projects include analysis of the economic implications of climate change for water resources projects on transboundary river systems, and modeling of the costs and benefits of environmental health interventions in developing countries.
 He has managed a field experiment on the role of water quality information in affecting household water and hygiene behaviors in rural Andhra Pradesh, India, and conducted fieldwork on preferences for cholera vaccines in Beira, Mozambique and water treatment in peri-urban communities in Cambodia.
 He has also worked on evaluation of the sustainability and performance of rural water supply systems in Ghana and Bolivia.